AI governance, funding, and training briefing

 Governance and training

-Where AI policy, ISO/IEC 42001, PECB courses, QMS, risk registers, and bridge training fit before implementation.
+How AI policy, ISO/IEC 42001 awareness, PECB partner courses, QMS, risk registers, and bridge training can reduce adoption risk.

 04

-How to choose one workflow, pick the right tools, define approvals, and decide whether to book a readiness review.
+How to choose one workflow, define approvals, identify data needs, select tools, and decide whether a readiness review is useful.

 Who should attend

-• Canadian SMB owners and operators trying to make AI practical.
+• Canadian SME owners and operators trying to make AI practical.

-• Leaders reviewing AI funding, productivity, automation, or digital adoption options.
+• Leaders reviewing productivity, automation, digital adoption, or funding options.

-• Teams using ChatGPT, Gemini, Claude, Copilot, GHL AI, or other tools without a clear operating policy.
+• Teams already using AI tools without a clear operating policy.

-• Managers responsible for governance, QMS, ISO/IEC 42001 readiness, or training.
+• Managers responsible for governance, QMS, ISO/IEC 42001 awareness, cybersecurity, or staff training.

-A clearer route: funding, governance, implementation, training, or wait.
+A clearer path: governance, funding readiness, training, implementation, or wait.

-Current caveats around programs, credits, and AI-tool claims.
+Current caveats around programs, platform credits, course options, and AI-tool claims.

-A practical next step: scorecard, review, course, lab, or implementation sprint.
+A recommended next step: scorecard, review, course, advisory session, or implementation sprint.

 Important caveat